MicrosoftDocs/cpp-docs/README.md

 ## Contributing to the documentation

 We welcome your contributions to help us improve the MSVC docs.
-For a comprehensive guide to contributing to Microsoft technical documentation, see the [contributor guide overview](https://learn.microsoft.com/contribute).
-For details on how to make a contribution to the MSVC documentation, see the [Contributing guide](CONTRIBUTING.md).
+For a comprehensive guide to contributing, see the [Microsoft Docs contributor guide](https://learn.microsoft.com/contribute).
+For details on how to make a contribution to the MSVC documentation, see our [Contributing guidance](CONTRIBUTING.md).

 Several feature areas of MSVC have their own folders in this repository, such as `standard-library` for articles on the C++ Standard Library, `ide` for C++-specific articles on the Visual Studio interactive development environment (IDE), and so forth.
 The `/media` subfolder in each folder contains art files for the articles.
 The [Contributing guide](CONTRIBUTING.md) has more information.